 Easter Egg: The two statues in the Museum d'Alfonsino can be heard faintly laughing at night.
 This is now only accessibly by hacking into the game, as Splatfests ended after July 2016.

-Despite originally stating that major content updates would end on January 2016, the producer of the game has gone on the record saying that more new content is a possibility in the future.
-During March 2016, a new update was confirmed that more weapons would be added to the game, with the last of these weapons being added to the game June 2016.
+Despite originally stating that major content updates would end on January 2016, the producer of the game went on record saying that more new content was a possibility in the future.
+Indeed, a March 2016 update confirmed that more weapons would be added to the game, with the last of these weapons being added that June.

 Genius Bonus: A Sunken Scroll hidden in one of the Octo Valley levels contains sheet music, stating it's an ancient anthem that all young Inklings know.
 People who can read sheet music will realize later Agents 1 and 2 sing this song in the final stage against DJ Octavio.

-Many had speculated that when the Splatfest events would end, the final theme would likely be "Callie versus Marie".
-This was especially the case after the Squid Sisters got in a serious argument after one of the NA Splatfests, with hackers revealing that they would have fought with each other regardless of who won.
+I Knew It!: Many had speculated that when the Splatfest events would end, the final theme would likely be "Callie versus Marie".
+This was especially the case after the Squid Sisters got in a serious argument after one of the NA Splatfests, with datamining revealing that they would have fought with each other regardless of who won.
 This was confirmed on June 30th 2016, with Nintendo announcing this to be the case.

 In North America, Gamestop purchases included Inkling-themed Mii Fighter costumes for Super Smash Bros. for Wii U, and Target preorders came with a toy water gun based on the Splattershot.
 Preorders at EB Games in Canada included a special double-sided poster.

-Europeans who preorderd from GAME got a beanie resembling a orange female Inkling's hair, and preorders at Gamestop granted a T-shirt.
+Europeans who preordered from GAME got a beanie resembling a orange female Inkling's hair, and preorders at Gamestop granted a T-shirt.

 Preordering from Amazon Japan netted you a sticker sheet.

-Sleeper Hit: The game was advertised a bit during E3 2014 and remained as another quirky Nintendo game, until the several Test Fires and commercials massively boosted its presence.
-Before the end of its first month, it managed to sell 1 million copies worldwide, and it was a greater shock in Japan, where shooter games don't prosper anywhere near as well as they do in Western markets.
-Also keep in mind the game was both exclusive to a struggling console and had yet to receive an anticipated content update at this point.
+Sleeper Hit: The game was advertised a bit during E3 2014, but didn't garner a lot of interest and faith until the several Testfires and commercials massively boosted its presence.
+Before the end of its first month, it managed to sell 1 million copies worldwide; this was a greater shock in Japan, where shooter games don't prosper anywhere near as well as they do in Western markets.
+Also keep in mind the game was both exclusive to a struggling console and had yet to receive any content updates at that point.
 After a year, it had sold well over 4 million copies, with 1.36 million sold in Japan alone: enough to make it the most successful new console IP in that region since Wii Sports.

 Urban Legend of Zelda: Octolings were a common source of rumors, mostly the idea of them being playable in a later update.
 The most popular rumor was them coming out in October 2015, due to the pun potential and the fact that Japan was running a literal "squid vs. octopus sushi" Splatfest at that time (even the Japanese SplatNet had an "Octo" theme during that Splatfest), but nothing came of it, and by October 2016 development had shifted over to Splatoon 2.
-A lot of this stemmed from the fact that, on a technical level, playable Octolings are possible - they are, of course, really just Inklings with different face, eye, and "glove" textures and a unique hair model and so they animate perfectly well.
-Particular fuel for the speculation engine came from the fact that the Octoling eyes are textured in-game despite them never being visible during normal gameplay and the fact that the Octoling hair actually is texture-rigged to be fully functional with the squad ink system, despite the hair only ever appearing in two colors when encountered in Hero Mode.
+A lot of this stemmed from the fact that, on a technical level, playable Octolings are possible in OG Splatoon - they are, of course, really just Inklings with different face, eye, and "glove" textures and a unique hair model, and so they animate and function perfectly well as player entities.
+Particular fuel for the speculation engine came from the fact that the Octoling eyes, and specifically their unique eye lining, are textured in-game despite their eyes never being visible during normal gameplay and the fact that the Octoling hair actually is texture-rigged to be fully functional with the squad ink system, despite the hair only ever appearing in two colors when encountered in Hero Mode.
 Data miners also noticed that the Octoling-specific meshes did get patch updates during the game's year-long update cycle.
 Ultimately, though, Octolings in Splatoon 1 can only be played via game save modification using third party tools (and the Big One was never solved - the Splat 1 Octoling hair does not play nice with most hats, as it turns out) and Nintendo, to this day, is extremely aggressive in nuking your account if you are detected with such a mod online.

 The Iwata Asks for the game goes into more details about the character creation process.
 The initial prototype used black and white cubes that the dev team jokingly referred to as tofu.
 When it came to actually create proper characters to use for the game, they began briefly considered human characters (at which point Mario was given as an option), before choosing anthropomorphic rabbits that burrowed into ink so they could use the ears as position indicators.
 This got a muted response from others around the company, which led to them taking a second look at all the game mechanics they wanted to implement and realizing humanoid squids would be the best option.
 Even then, they were more like Funny Animal squids before they settled on characters that could transform between squid and human.

-The same article reveals that the heavy emphasis on the Inkling Girl in promotional materials partly the result of the devs wanting to add another female lead character to Nintendo's roster to the point where they considering making Inklings an all female race.
+The same article reveals that the heavy emphasis on the Inkling Girl in promotional materials was partly the result of the devs wanting to add another female lead character to Nintendo's roster, to the point where they seriously considered making Inklings an all-female race.